List of presidents of the Philippines by province

 These lists give the provinces of primary affiliation, and of birth for each president of the Philippines, consisting of the 17 heads of state in the history of the Philippines.

 Provinces of primary affiliation

 A list of presidents of the Philippines including the province with which each was primarily affiliated, due to residence, professional career, and electoral history.
 This is not necessarily the province in which the president was born.

 Provinces of primary affiliation by president

 Presidents with primary residence outside of birth province

-Of the 16 individuals who have served as president of the Philippines, 4 served after officially residing in a different province than the one in which they were born.
+Of the 16 individuals who have served as president of the Philippines, 4 served after officially residing in a different province than the one in which they were born from.

 Presidents by province of primary affiliation

-Presidents with an asterisk (*) did not primarily reside in their respective province of primary affiliation (they were not born in the province listed below).
+Presidents with an asterisk (*) did not primarily reside in their respective province of primary affiliation from (they were not born in the province listed below).